laminas/laminas-mail/docs/book/read.md

 ```

 As IMAP allows user or client defined flags, you could get flags that don't have
-a constant in `Zend\Mail\Storage`.
+a constant in `Laminas\Mail\Storage`.
 Instead, they are returned as strings and can
 be checked the same way with `hasFlag()`.

 ```php